 - Proof of savings.
 When you apply for a loan, a lender will usually ask for evidence of a regular savings history over three months or more.
 Known as genuine savings, this usually takes the form of a bank statement showing your regular contributions into a savings account.
 And if you have a deposit of 30% or more saved, you’ll be able to provide excellent evidence of your savings ability and make your application more attractive in the eyes of a lender.

 - Increase your borrowing power.
 The more money you have saved, the less risk you represent to a lender.
-If your bank is confident you’ll be able to comfortably service your loan, your borrowing power will increase and you may be able to borrow more.
+If your bank is confident you’ll be able to comfortably service your loan, your borrowing capacity will increase and you may be able to borrow more.

 - Access special rates and deals.
 A larger deposit and a lower LVR mean that you may be able to qualify for special loan and interest rate deals that save you even more money.
 For example, the Mortgage House 50% LVR special is offered to borrowers who have a minimum 50% deposit saved, and it includes flexible features such as the ability to make unlimited extra repayments and a 100% offset account to minimise interest.

 - More choice.
 Saving a larger deposit also allows you to access a wider range of loans, as more borrowing power gives you access to more of a lender’s products.

 - Develop a savings plan.
 Developing a realistic savings plan is a great way to start saving for a deposit.
 Work out how much money you need to save and then work out a budget.
 Work out how much money you can afford to put away each week and start building your balance.